iarsystems/riscv-board-examples/examples/toggle-io/README.md

 * Target: IAR RISC-V GD32V Evaluation Board

-This project is an example which toggles an LED available connected to a GPIO pin.
+This example toggles LED1 on the board.